April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Dan (Gallbladder in TCM) - A functional system associated with decision-making, courage, and the ability to act.
 It supports initiative and planning.

-Climatic influence "wind" - In TCM, a symbol of variability and movement.
-It's not just about the weather but a factor that can disrupt balance (e.g., mood swings, headaches, tension).
+Climatic influence "wind" - In TCM, a symbol of changeability and movement.
+It is not just about weather, but a factor that can disrupt balance (e.g., mood swings, headaches, tension).

 Release of stagnation - The process of supporting the natural movement of energy in the body – through movement, diet, working with emotions, or herbs.

-Wans - Traditional Chinese herbal mixtures in the form of pills.
+Wans - Traditional Chinese herbal blends in the form of pills.
 These are food supplements inspired by the principles of Traditional Chinese Medicine.

-Visit the TCM category and explore our complete range of all wans.
+Visit the TCM category and get acquainted with our complete range of all wans.